horizontalsystems/horizontalsystems.github.io/libraries.md

 ## 2) Ethereum Light Client

-Light client toolkit implementation for Ethereum blockchain.
-Build any kind of decentralized application on top of Ethereum blockchain without getting your hands dirty dealing with protocol specifics.
-We did the hard work.
-Enjoy!
+Light client implementation for Ethereum blockchain.

+Build any kind of decentralized applications on top of Ethereum blockchain without getting your hands dirty dealing with protocol.
+The light client implementation is work in progress and can be closely followed in respective branhes of the repositories.

 - Swift (iOS): [github.com/horizontalsystems/ethereum-kit-ios](https://github.com/horizontalsystems/ethereum-kit-ios)
 - Kotlin (Android): [github.com/horizontalsystems/ethereum-kit-android](https://github.com/horizontalsystems/ethereum-kit-android)